Table of Contents

 Long Term Storage of Freeze-Dried Vegetables

-For long term storage, keep your freeze-dried vegetables in a cool, dark place.
-And remember, after opening, reseal the package tightly to keep them at their best.
+For long term storage, store the freeze-dried vegetables in a cool, dark place.
+After opening, reseal tightly to retain its taste.

 Pros and Cons of Freeze-Dried Vegetables